typerandom/lick/README.md

 * Track changes in licenses.
 * Resolve licenses and libraries from common package managers (npm, NuGet)
 * Compile all licenses into a single text file.
+* Detect licenses from the same company/author.
+* Extract licenses from source code comments.

 # License